magicmonkey/lifxjs/Protocol.md

 The packet types (byte 32) which I've seen so far:

- * 0x16 sets the on/off status of a bulb
+ * 0x15 sets the on/off status of a bulb
- * 0x18 changes the name of a bult
+ * 0x18 changes the name of a bulb
  * 0x65 requests 0x6b packets for each bulb
  * 0x66 changes the color and brightness of a bulb

+### Packet type 0x15 - On / off request

+This packet type turns the bulbs on and off.

+ * Byte  32:      0x15
+ * Bytes 33 - 35: Always zeroes.
+ * Bytes 36:      0x01 to turn on, or 0x00 to turn off
+ * Bytes 37:      Always zero.

+Will generally cause a packet 0x16 in response.

+### Packet type 0x18 - Change Name

+This packet type changes the name of a bulb

+ * Byte  32:       0x18
+ * Bytes 33 - 35:  Always zeroes.
+ * Byte  36 - end: New name, standard ascii encoding.
+Max length unknown.

+Generated responses of packet type 0x1b (over TCP to specific IPs), and 0x19 (over UDP to broadcast ip), and 0x6b

+### Packet type 0x65 - Status request

+This packet prompts the gateway bulb to send a status message for each bulb.

+ * Byte  32:      0x65
+ * Bytes 33 - 35: Always zeroes.

+Will generally be followed by one or more 0x6b packets in response.

 ### Packet type 0x66 - Set bulb state request